shrinerb/shrine/doc/creating_storages.md

 If the storage service supports direct uploads, and requires fetching additional information from the server, you can implement a `#presign` method, which will be used by the `presign_endpoint` plugin.
-The method should return an object which responds to
+The `#presign` method should return a Hash with the following keys:

-* `#url` – returns the URL to which the file should be uploaded to
+* `:url` – URL to which the file should be uploaded to
-* `#fields` – returns a `Hash` of request parameters that should be used for the upload
+* `:fields` – Hash of request parameters that should be used for the upload (optional)
-* `#headers` – returns a `Hash` of request headers that should be used for the upload (optional)
+* `:headers` – Hash of request headers that should be used for the upload (optional)

 ```rb
 class Shrine